mlswg/mls-architecture/draft-ietf-mls-architecture.md

 While this knowledge is not a breach of the protocol's authentication or confidentiality guarantees, it is a serious issue for privacy.

-> **RECOMMENDATION:** In the case where metadata has to be persisted for
-> functionality, it should be stored encrypted at rest and then decrypted during
-> the execution.
-Applications should also consider anonymous systems for server
-> fanout (for example {{Loopix}}).

-Some infrastructure keeps a mapping between keys used in the MLS protocol and user identities.
+Some infrastructure keep a mapping between keys used in the MLS protocol and user identities.
 An attacker with access to this information due to compromise or regulation can associate unencrypted group messages (e.g., Commits and Proposals) with the corresponding user identity.